Professorships

 Do you have questions about inclusion & diversity?

-The Equal Opportunities Team, the Equal Opportunities Officer and the Representative for Severely Disabled Persons are happy to help!
+The Equal Opportunities Team and the Representative for Severely Disabled Persons are happy to help!

 Schwerbehindertenvertretung